 Stefano Giglio joined Chicago Booth in 2011 as an Assistant Professor of Finance, after earning his Ph.D. and A.M. in Economics from Harvard University.
-His research interests span several topics, including asset pricing, macroeconomics, and real estate, with a particular focus on the role of frictions.
+His research interests span several topics, including asset pricing, macroeconomics, and real estate.
 His work has been published on

 Outside of academia, Giglio enjoys playing the violin (he was a member of the Dudley Orchestra at Harvard during his PhD), skiing, and reading.